The Harris-Roubaix: A Gravel Road Spring Classic

 Is this a group ride or a race?
 It is a group ride to the farm.
 There, everyone will regroup and receive instructions about the loop and cue sheet if needed.
 Folks are welcome to ride at any pace.
 The group will split up during the loop rides, with the race-heads battling it out for the crown while the majority enjoy the beautiful views of the north.

 Does it cost anything?
 Not to you.
 The Shenandoah Valley Bicycle Coalition covers the cost of sag support, snacks, beverages, markings and cue sheets.
-But please JOIN SVBC to show your support for this other local cycling events.
+But please become a member and JOIN SVBC to show your support for this other local cycling events.